APPS Investors Have Opportunity to Lead Digital Turbine, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., July 29, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Digital Turbine, Inc. ("Digital Turbine" or the "Company") (NASDAQ: APPS).
+LOS ANGELES, Aug.
+2, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Digital Turbine, Inc. ("Digital Turbine" or the "Company") (NASDAQ: APPS).

 Class Period: February 26, 2021 – May 31, 2022